jessieAnhNguyen/CSP-Solver/README.md

 ## IV/ CSP Solver explained:
 I used backtracking search (link to read in Wikipedia: [Back Tracking Search](https://en.wikipedia.org/wiki/Backtracking), and AC-3 algorithm (link to read in Wikipedia: [AC-3 Algorithm](https://en.wikipedia.org/wiki/AC-3_algorithm) as an approach to solve CSP.
-More information on how I solve the problem, read the image: "CSP Explained.jpg" in the same directory.